mdisec/captchasec/README.md

 # Captchasec

-Chaptchasec is a captcha difficulty tester!
+Chaptchasec is a captcha difficulty tester.
 It uses de-captcher.com as an OCR server.

   - Gets images from local directory
   - Generate report as HTML, CSV, JSON